xl0/lovely-docs/doc_db/sveltejs-sveltekit/advanced-techniques/link-options/essence.md

-Customize SvelteKit link navigation behavior using data-sveltekit-* attributes for preloading, history management, focus, and scroll control.
+Configure SvelteKit link navigation behavior with data-sveltekit-* attributes for preloading, history, focus, and scroll control.